kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 See:
 * Huang, D., Marmolejo-Cossío, F., Lock, E., & Parkes, D. (2025).
 Accelerated Preference Elicitation with LLM-Based Proxies. arXiv preprint arXiv:2501.14625.

+What about as a better UI for preference-related shopping experiences?
+(Because everything in the economy is about advertising and marketing, of course.)

+Another research area of interest: plurilistic alignment of llms (via social choice).
+Demonstrate susepctibility to impossibility thms, similar to Principle agent empirics.
+See:
+* Sorensen, T., Moore, J., Fisher, J., Gordon, M., Mireshghallah, N., Rytting, C. M., ... & Choi, Y. (2024).
+A roadmap to pluralistic alignment. arXiv preprint arXiv:2402.05070.
+* Conitzer, V., Freedman, R., Heitzig, J., Holliday, W. H., Jacobs, B. M., Lambert, N., ... & Zwicker, W. S. (2024).
+Social choice for ai alignment: Dealing with diverse human feedback.
+CoRR.

 ### RQ3: Information processing
 Are there ways of processing information besides (i) Bayesian updating, and (ii) attention algorithms for determining what information is important for certain contexts?
 Different people find different information important, depending on context, yet classical reinforcement learning algorithms assume information is independent of order (and context; see framing cognitive bias).
 What would a Markovian process for how information, that is step-wise interpreted over time, look like?
 Perhaps check whether ACT-R has this.